Ingrian grammar: Cases

 In the modern (spoken) language, the exessive case has grown to be obsolete.
 Furthermore, the comitative is only present in the Ala-Laukaa dialect of the Ingrian language, although it was adopted into the written language as well.

-Some of the endings differ in dialects.
+Some of the endings differ among dialects.
 In the Soikkola dialect, for instance, the essive ending is -Vn rather than -nna, yielding talloon.
+On the other hand, many cases in the Ala-Laukaa dialect contain a final vowel: talossa, talosta, talolla, talolta, talokse, talonta.

 Nominative

 The nominative case is used primarily to mark the subject of a verb: